 If you are in the baking world you know that the first Friday of June each year is National Doughnut Day.
 Note: Both ‘Donut’ and ‘Doughnut’ are accepted spellings.
-Many references (well OK, Wikipedia) site that ‘donut’ is often used in the USA.
+Many references (well OK, Wikipedia) cite that ‘donut’ is often used in the USA.
 ‘Doughnut’ is the more accepted spelling around the world.
 For this post […]

 If you are in the baking world you know that the first Friday of June each year is National Doughnut Day.

 Note: Both ‘Donut’ and ‘Doughnut’ are accepted spellings.
-Many references (well OK, Wikipedia) site that ‘donut’ is often used in the USA.
+Many references (well OK, Wikipedia) cite that ‘donut’ is often used in the USA.
 ‘Doughnut’ is the more accepted spelling around the world.
 For this post I will stick to the ‘Doughnut’ spelling because is makes me feel smarter for some reason.

 Like beer and yogurt (yoghurt?), doughnuts have gone through a renaissance.
 Just as the large breweries and yogurt firms had to adopt a newer, trendier, approach to compete with artisan upstarts (or just buy them outright), we have seen old doughnut standards make attempts at cool.
 Dunkin’ Donuts and Winchell’s first had to deal with Krispy Kreme when it was hip.
 Now all three must contend with smaller, independent bakeries and doughnut shops as they explore the boundaries of the deep-fried dough and test the very definition of “doughnut”.

 Check out this boundary-breaking offering from District Donuts, Sliders, and Brew in New Orleans?
 Here is a photo from their website.
 Can you guess what this is?